 Areas of Interest

-Dr. Allen Chiang graduated Magna Cum Laude with a Bachelor of Arts degree from Brown University.
+Allen Chiang, MD is a faculty member of the Retina Service of Wills Eye Hospital.
+He graduated magna cum laude with a Bachelor of Arts degree from Brown University.
 He received his Doctor of Medicine degree from the New York University School of Medicine, where he was elected to the Alpha Omega Alpha Medical Honor Society.
-Dr. Chiang completed an internship at Scripps Mercy Hospital in San Diego and a residency in ophthalmology at the prestigious Jules Stein Eye Institute at UCLA, where he was dually recognized with the Jules Stein Resident Award for Excellence in Surgery and Clinical Research.
-He then completed a two-year retina fellowship at Wills Eye Hospital in Philadelphia and was the recipient of the William Tasman, MD Outstanding Fellow Award.
+Dr. Chiang completed an internship at Scripps Mercy Hospital in San Diego and a residency in ophthalmology at the esteemed Stein Eye Institute at UCLA, where he earned both the Stein Resident Award for Excellence in Surgery as well as Clinical Research.
+He then completed a two-year fellowship in vitreoretinal diseases and surgery at Wills Eye Hospital and was the recipient of the William Tasman, MD Outstanding Fellow Award.

-Dr. Chiang is board certified by the American Board of Ophthalmology and is a currently a Clinical Instructor of Ophthalmology at Thomas Jefferson University.
-He is a fellow of the American Academy of Ophthalmology and an active member of the American Society of Retina Specialists, Vit-Buckle Society, Pennsylvania Academy of Ophthalmology, Association for Research in Vision and Ophthalmology and The Retina Society.
+Dr. Chiang is board certified by the American Board of Ophthalmology and is an Assistant Clinical Professor of Ophthalmology at Thomas Jefferson University.
+He is a fellow of the American Academy of Ophthalmology and a member of the American Society of Retina Specialists, Vit-Buckle Society, Pennsylvania Academy of Ophthalmology, Association for Research in Vision and Ophthalmology and an elected member of the prestigious Retina Society.

-Dr. Chiang has authored numerous scientific publications and textbook chapters on vitreoretinal diseases and has been an invited speaker to present scientific papers and abstracts at national ophthalmic meetings.
-He also serves as a manuscript reviewer for a number of distinguished ophthalmic journals.
-He is actively involved as an investigator in several clinical trials and studies on various conditions including age-related macular degeneration and diabetic macular edema.
+Dr. Chiang has authored over 40 scientific publications and textbook chapters on vitreoretinal diseases and has been an invited speaker to present scientific papers and abstracts at national conferences in ophthalmology and retina.
+He serves as an ad hoc manuscript reviewer for a number of distinguished ophthalmic journals and is an editorial board member for the educational ONE Network of the American Academy of Ophthalmology as well as Retina Today.
+He is actively involved as a Principal Investigator in several clinical research trials for conditions such as age-related macular degeneration and diabetic retinopathy

 American Board of Ophthalmology 2010